 The Commission is instructed in its enabling legislation to work with MHA to expand the use of the billing data collected by the ASO in order to evaluate performance.
-To that end Commission staff has had several discussions with MHA staff regarding the data being collected, and the reports currently being generated from these data.
-A summary report by provider was received from MHP prior to their ceasing to be the ASO.
+To that end, Commission staff has had several discussions with MHA staff regarding the data being collected, and the reports currently being generated from these data.